Skip to content

 • Rate abuse (session limits: per-tool, per-session, per-attempt)

-• Contract tampering (immutable YAML bundles with version hashing)
+• Ruleset tampering (immutable YAML with policy version hashing)

 Does not defend against